AlfredoBellisario/SPInn/README.md

 ![Alt text](./figures/cnn_model.png)

-The dataset will soon be deposited in the CXIDB - Coherent X-ray Imaging Data Bank.
+The datasets are now deposited in the **Coherent X-ray Imaging Data Bank** (CXIDB) at https://cxidb.org/id-233.html and https://cxidb.org/id-232.html
 Weights can also be found at: https://shorturl.at/T1ztL

 The scripts provided in the directory ~/scripts allow to download the PDB files from the .csv file ~/data/dataset.csv that compose our dataset.